Published: April 1, 2014

 I might recommend this book to others--but only to those with an interest in Christian fiction and who were willing to overlook a badly written romance in order to see a fascinating re-telling of Esther.

-I received this book through a GoodReads First Reads giveaway.
-I was requested, but not required, to write an honest review.
+I received an electronic copy of this book in return for an honest review.
 I received no other compensation for this post.